-In order to exercise the Rupert Option Agreement, the Company agreed to pay \$200,000 in cash (paid) and to issue to Kenorland 9.9% of the Company's issued and outstanding shares upon closing (issued) and such number of additional common shares to maintain Kenorland's pro rata interest in the Company at 9.9% prior to the listing of the Company's common shares on a recognized stock exchange.
+In order to exercise the Rupert Option Agreement, the Company agreed to pay \$200,000 in cash (paid) and to issue to Kenorland 9.9% of the Company's issued and outstanding shares upon closing (issued) and such number of additional common shares to maintain Kenorland's pro rata interest in the Company at 9.9% prior to the listing of the Company's common shares on a recognized stock exchange (issued).
+This pro-rata commitment ended once the Company listed on the CSE in July 2022 and the option has been exercised in full.

-Upon the exercise of the Rupert Option Agreement, the Company is required to grant to Kenorland a 2% net smelter royalty in respect of the Rupert Property.
+Upon the exercise of the Rupert Option Agreement, the Company granted to Kenorland a 2% NSR in respect of the Rupert Property.